kwkroeger/Dotfiles/readme.md

 Zach Holman: "Your dotfiles are how you personalize your system.
 These are mine."

-I decided to put up my dotfiles because one sharing is caring, and two I can redirect people who have questions about my environment here instead of trying to explain everything.

 ## Installation

 After forking or downloading the dotfiles you can install them to $HOME with install.sh